By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 It should go without saying too, but let’s just drill it home, that if you are mugged, don’t fight it — whatever you are set to lose has less value than your life.

-A 2016 Global Consumer Survey found Brazil to have the world’s second-highest rate of card fraud.
+Brazil is one of the top 10 countries in the world with the highest credit card fraud rates.
 As well as online hacking, criminals are known to affix physical devices and cameras onto ATMs to clone your card and pin.

 These can often be removed with a bit of force so always give the card reader a shake before starting and cover your pin with your hand.
 Better yet, stick to machines that are well-lit and have camera surveillance as not only are they less likely to have been meddled with, you’ll also be safer when withdrawing.
 I've had my card cloned twice, and while I got the money back both times, it's a hassle.